 My mother is also the reason for my strong commitment to supporting sustainable food options.
 I’ve inherited her sense of foresight and ambition for the future of my children and grandchildren.
 A big part of that is making sure that they have access to nutritious, organic food for their entire lives.
 I will do everything I can to protect Wild Salmon, Halibut and other seafood for future generations.
 My mother ingrained in me a deep sense of responsibility to my beliefs; practice what you preach!

 This is why we use only wild, sustainably harvested Alaskan Salmon in our kitchens, and why we make it a priority to contribute to the fight to save local Wild Salmon.
 It’s why we also source other ingredients like beef, eggs, and vegetables from sustainable operations.
-Sustainability is the driving philosophy behind the success of Duke’s Chowder House, a philosophy I learned at my mother’s knee.
+Sustainability is the driving philosophy behind the success of Duke’s Seafood & Chowder, a philosophy I learned at my mother’s knee.
 I have her to thank for every single one of my accomplishments thus far; I know she would be proud of me.

 Mother’s Day Feature Menu